 Severity of Congenital Heart Defect Is a Factor

 Microcephaly is strikingly associated with the severity of the congenital heart defect.
-Nearly one-third (30.8 percent) of microcephalic patients had severe congenital heart defects associated with other organ malformations.
-By comparison, among children who did not have microcephaly, the rate of complex congenital heart defects was significantly lower, totaling 16.6 percent.collapse
+Nearly one-third (30.8 percent) of microcephalic patients had severe congenital heart defects.
+In comparison, among children who did not have microcephaly, the rate of complex congenital heart defects was significantly lower at 16.6 percent.collapse

 Mental Illness More Than Twice as Common

-One in eight children with a congenital heart defect from the comprehensive PAN-KU cohort is affected by microcephaly.
+In the comprehensive PAN-KU cohort, one in eight children with a congenital heart defect is affected by microcephaly.
 The fact that the head malformation can be accompanied by developmental delays and cognitive impairments is also confirmed by the study of the research team led by Constanze Pfitzer.
-"What was striking was that, compared to children with congenital heart defects without microcephaly, those affected were more than twice as likely to be receiving treatment for attention deficit disorder, depression, anxiety disorder, learning disorder or speech disorder," says the aspiring pediatric cardiologist.
-Sixty-seven percent of microcephaly patients suffered from such concomitant disorders, compared with 29.8 percent of children without the head malformation.
+"It was striking that, compared to children with congenital heart defects without microcephaly, those affected were more than twice as likely to be treated for attention deficit disorder, depression, anxiety disorder, learning disorder or speech disorder," says the prospective pediatric cardiologist.
+Sixty-seven percent of microcephaly patients suffered from such concomitant disorders, compared to 29.8 percent of children without the head malformation.

 Significant Differences in Support and School Career

-A survey linked to the study showed that the vast majority of children with a head malformation (85.7 percent) received targeted developmental support at an early age, while this was the case for less than half of the children without microcephaly (47.6 percent).
+A survey linked to the study showed that most children with a head malformation (85.7 percent) received targeted developmental support at an early age, while this was the case for less than half of the children without microcephaly (47.6 percent).
 Both groups started school at around six years of age.
 At 89.9 percent, most of the children without microcephaly started in a regular elementary school.
-In contrast, only slightly more than half (51.6 percent) of the children with this disorder started school.
+In contrast, only slightly more than half (51.6 percent) of the children with this disorder started in this type of school.

 14.3 Percent Attend a Grammar School

 The picture is similar for secondary schools.
 In comparison, only half as many children with microcephaly (14.3 percent) attend a grammar school, while their proportion at special schools was eight times higher.
-More than half of the children (52.7 percent) took advantage of supportive measures, such as special learning difficulties.
+More than half of the children (52.7 percent) took advantage of supportive measures, in the case of special learning difficulties.
 For students without microcephaly, this was only slightly more than one-fifth (21.6 percent).

 Hardly any Differences in School Grades

 In terms of their academic performance, children with and without microcephaly do about equally well.
 Children with microcephaly also did not differ significantly in the number of class repetitions from their peers without this malformation.
-The period of absence from school was no more than one month for most children with microcephaly (82 percent).
-In this sample, the educational level of the parents had no discernible influence on the types of primary and secondary school attended, the frequency of repeating a grade, or the use of remedial measures.
+The period of absence from school for most children with microcephaly (82 percent) was no more than one month.
+In this sample, the academic level of the parents had no discernible influence on the types of primary and secondary school attended, the frequency of repeating a grade, or the use of support measures.

-"Microcephaly shows an increased risk of impaired school development overall.
-At the same time, we have quite encouraging results with regard to school performance," Constanze Pfitzer classifies.
+"Microcephaly shows an overall increased risk of impaired school development.
+At the same time, we have quite encouraging results with regards to school performance," Constanze Pfitzer classifies.
 "Which physical mechanisms are behind the clinically identified developmental delays is still under investigation.
 It is assumed that prenatal impairments of the blood circulation and a genetic link between heart and brain development are important reasons.
-At the same time, more intensive research is needed on other causes."
+At the same time, more intensive research is required on other causes."